Topics, E

 Etale Cohomology > see types of cohomology.

-* History: 1810, Arago attempted to detect the absolute motion of the Earth by measuring the deflection of starlight passing through a prism fixed to the Earth; Idea abandoned after the negative results of the Michelson-Morley experiment; 2004, Revived in the context of Lorentz symmetry violation; If the violation is rotationally symmetric in some frame, then it is characterized by an "aether'', i.e. a unit timelike vector field.
+* History: 1810, Arago attempted to detect the absolute motion of the Earth by measuring the deflection of starlight passing through a prism fixed to the Earth; Idea abandoned after the negative results of the Michelson-Morley experiment; 2004, Revived in the context of Lorentz symmetry violation; If the violation is rotationally symmetric in some frame, then it is characterized by an ''aether'', i.e., a unit timelike vector field.

 * Ether-based gravitation theory: A preferred-frame bimetric theory in which the gravitational field both influences the metric and has direct dynamical effects.

-@ History: Kostro 01 [Einstein, special relativity and general relativity]; Dirac Nat(51)nov; Saatsi SHPSA(05) [shift to Maxwell's theory, truth and scientific realism]; Auffray phy/06 [Preston's 1875 postulates].
+@ History: Kostro 01 [Einstein, special relativity and general relativity]; Dirac Nat(51)nov; Saatsi SHPSA(05) [shift to Maxwell's theory, truth and scientific realism]; Auffray phy/06 [Preston's 1875 postulates]; Solari & Natiello a2002 [persistence of the concept].

-@ Theory, proposals: Sinha et al FP(76), FP(76) [fermion-antifermion pair superfluid].
+@ Theory: Sinha et al FP(76), FP(76) [fermion-antifermion pair superfluid].

 @ Ether-drift experiments: Consoli & Costanzo NCB(04)gq [reanalysis and proposal], PLA(04) [modern versions], gq/05 [evidence for preferred frame]; Ferraro & Sforza EJP(05)phy/04 [Arago]; > s.a.
-Michelson-Morley.
+Michelson-Morley Experiment.

-@ Ether-based gravitation theory: Petry GRG(81), GRG(81), ASS(97), in(02); Schmelzer gq/00, gq/02 [tensor theory]; Szondy gq/03 [Janossy's theory]; Arminjon IJMPA(02)gq, gq/04-in, BJP(06)gq/04; Zlosnik et al PRD(07)ap/06 [as dark matter alternative]; Afshordi a0807 [and thermodynamic solution to cosmological constant problem].
+@ And gravitational theory: Petry GRG(81), GRG(81), ApSS(97), in(02); Schmelzer gq/00, AACA-gq/02 [tensor theory]; Szondy gq/03 [Janossy's theory]; Arminjon IJMPA(02)gq, in(08)gq/04, BJP(06)gq/04; Zlosnik et al PRD(07)ap/06 [as dark matter alternative]; Afshordi a0807 [and thermodynamic solution to cosmological constant problem]; Afshordi PiC-a1004 [motivation, non-technical]; Dupré & Tipler IJMPD(12)-a1007 [Einstein's equation from ether theory]; > s.a. cosmological-constant problem [gravitational aether].

-> Online resources: Arminjon's page [ether-based gravity].
+> Online resources: see Arminjon's page [ether-based gravity].

 Euclidean Group, Metric, Theories